HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 <div class="stu-note" markdown="1">

 The group requests feedback on any specific exception handling conditions that might arise and should be communicated to requesters or responders.
-For example, conditions under which a "Match request not sufficiently specific," "Match request not authorized," "ID expired or no longer valid," "ID elements inconsistent," or other exception MAY be used.
+For example, conditions under which a "Match request not conformant", "Match request not sufficiently specific," "Match request not authorized," "ID expired or no longer valid," "ID elements inconsistent," or other exception MAY be used.

 </div>